paschaldubem/PAZ-PAZ-TECHNICAL-STORE-SALES-DATA-ANALYSIS/README.md

 # PAZ-AND-PAZ-TECHNICAL-STORE-SALES-DATA-ANALYSIS

-This project report documents this end-to-end process with the objective of transitioning the business from analog to digital data management, uncovering insights that would help the company make informed decisions on inventory control, sales performance, and profitability optimization.
+This project report documents the end-to-end process with the objective of transitioning the business from analog to digital data management, uncovering insights that would help the company make informed decisions on inventory control, sales performance, and profitability optimization.

 # TABLE OF CONTENTS